 Admission Requirements and Application Process

-Application Requirements for the Independent and the Integrated Plastic Surgery Residencies at Emory University:
+Application Requirements for the Independent and Integrated Plastic Surgery Residencies:

 Three (3) letters of recommendation from U.S. or Canadian physicians, including the Chair of Surgery or designee Dean's letter (or equivalent).
 IMG's must present letters of recommendation which clearly document U.S. or Canadian clinical experience.